Chemical Engineering, MS

 - Minimum English proficiency: Paper TOEFL 550, Internet TOEFL 80, IELTS 6.5

-- Letter of intent: 1-page statement of purpose or letter of intent.
+- Personal Statement: One-page statement of purpose or letter of intent.
 Discuss your teaching, research, and/or volunteer experience.
 Your resume will be the primary document we refer to for your work history; it is not necessary to repeat your resume here.
 Use this item to describe and/or highlight your experience in further detail, for example, undergraduate or masters level student research projects, laboratory research, teaching experience, or volunteer experience.

-- Faculty: Review current faculty areas of research and indicate your research interests.
+- Faculty and Research Interest: Review current faculty areas of research and indicate your research interests.

 For full financial consideration, students must apply by January 15 for Fall.